UFHCC-BCBSR/app-project-tracking/README.md

 ## 🚀 App Overview

 1. **Hosting:**
-   - Currently hosted on my free **shinyapps.io** account: https://heatherkates.shinyapps.io/projecttrackingapp/
+   - Currently hosted on my BCB-SR shinyapp.io https://ufhcc-bqs.shinyapps.io/projecttrackingapp/
-   - Plan to migrate to a paid domain (Biostats has a token for this?).
+   - Account, token, and secret are in the repo so you should not need to authenticate before deploying.

 2. **Data Updates:**
-   - App updates by editing `data/projects.csv` and redeploying.
+   - App updates automatically when project csv files are edited in https://www.dropbox.com/scl/fo/6wz676apw47spbbt9zcv3/AEsFkqN560lTK6xae7rcoqM?rlkey=h8m8qz7vks0ur2coldl7txdon&st=y6jtdzy2&dl=0
-   - Only I can redeploy due to token-based authentication.
+   - To edit csv files in dropbox you *must* have Dropbox desktop installed and syncing (at least this folder, anyway). csv files cannot be edited directly in dropbox online.
+   - To add PIs and change fields in the project spreadsheet (or make other changes to the site), follow steps in "How to Update" below.

 3. **Data Storage:**
-   - Raw data and reports are hosted on **Dropbox**, which seems more manageable than HiPerGator for now.
+   - Raw data and reports are hosted on **Dropbox**, which seems more manageable than HiPerGator.
+You can use any link you want, though.
+OneDrive should work too.
+Set permissions with usual care.
-   - Raw sequencing files can be compressed for easier uploading.
+   - Raw sequencing files can be compressed and easily copied from /orange to dropbox using globus and dropbox Desktop.

----

-## 📈 Improvements Needed

-1. Host app on a **paid named domain**.
-2. Enable **Google Sheets integration** for live updates without redeployment (UFIT manages Google Cloud authentication).

 ---